 - Our ever-changing student population brings a varying degree of cognitive abilities and disabilities which precludes us from being able to guarantee a date when all students will meet a singular level of proficiency. - The current and future levels of school funding have a significant impact on student learning and any increases or decreases have an affect on student success.
-Any changes to those funding levels, in either direction, impact the ability of students to meet proficiency criteria. - Lack of constitutional funding of special education continues to impact our ability to fully meet the needs of all students - While assessment scores are one measure, our school does not believe that student assessment scores should be the sole measure of student proficiency - Similar to how other professionals, such as doctors, lawyers, etc, cannot ensure 100% success due to a variety of factors and obstacles, we will be unable to achieve 100% proficiency a local school board. ently change, or are unde ,
+Any changes to those funding levels, in either direction, impact the ability of students to meet proficiency criteria. - Lack of constitutional funding of special education continues to impact our ability to fully meet the needs of all students While assessment scores are one measure, our school does not believe that student assessment scores should be the sole measure of student proficiency - Similar to how other professionals, such as doctors, lawyers, etc, cannot ensure 100% success due to a variety of factors and obstacles, we will be unable to achieve 100% proficiency - Many of the factors that affect student success, such as trauma, poverty, mental health and student disabilities, are out of the local board's control, so giving a time estimate on things that consistently change, or are under the control of other agencies, is not a realistic practice of a local school board.